StevenBlack/intl/readme.md

 Calls a GENMENUX driver after standard GENMENUX processing and menu re-ordering has been completed.
-This driver can be considered a line driver— i.e. it can simply be a one-line command.
+This driver can be considered a line driver— i.e. it can be a one-line command.
 It is processed through each record of the menu file from within a `SCAN` statement.
 DO NOT DELETE ANY RECORDS IN THE MNX file as your menu file will be corrupted.
 Use MNXDRV2 if you want to do that.
 Called: Setup snippet,